Thimmy962/HNG/0x0_HNG/README.md

 ### **🚀 Setup Instructions**

 #### **1. Install Docker**
-Install docker [here this website](https://www.docker.com/) if it has not been installed before
+Install docker [here](https://www.docker.com/) if it has not been installed before

 #### **2. Clone the Repository**
 git clone https://github.com/Thimmy962/HNG